The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 - Distance regulations: 1,5 m

-- Regarding the contact restrictions, there are different regulations in the individual federal states.
+- Regarding the contact restrictions, there are different regulations in the Federal states.

 New platform for travel information